Mbed-TLS/TF-PSA-Crypto/docs/architecture/psa-crypto-repository.md

 .
 For PSA core files, some code needs also to be restructured as the key derivation and key agreement code where support for driver is yet to be added.

-The build-time configuration file for the builtin PSA driver interface implementation is the Mbed TLS one: `include/mbedtls/build_info.h`.
+The build-time configuration information file for the builtin PSA driver interface implementation is the Mbed TLS one: `include/mbedtls/build_info.h`.
 It is based on the minimalist Mbed TLS configuration file `drivers/builtin/mbedtls_config.h` (copied by `scripts/psa_crypto.py` into `drivers/builtin/include/mbedtls/` to overwrite the Mbed TLS default configuration file).
 This minimalist Mbed TLS configuration file enables only four Mbed TLS configuration options:
 .
 MBEDTLS_PSA_CRYPTO_C, enable the PSA cryptography interface.
 .
 MBEDTLS_CIPHER_C, prerequisite of MBEDTLS_PSA_CRYPTO_C.
 .
 MBEDTLS_PSA_CRYPTO_CONFIG, enable the selection of the cryptographic